On the Location of Zeros of Polynomials

 By using Schwarz’s Lemma, Aziz and Mohammad [1] generalized Eneström-Kakeya theorem in a different way and proved:

-where and, are real numbers and for certain non negative real numbers with and
+are real numbers and for certain non negative real numbers

 Here